wso2/choreo-samples/github-issue-to-gsheet/readme.md

-Use template (GitHub New Issue to Google Sheets Row) to add a new Google Sheet row for a new GitHub issue.
+# GitHub New Issue to Google Sheets Row
 ## Use case
 We can make our day-to-day information organized and represented in a generic format with the help of Google Sheets.
 By using this integration, we can organize and automatically set up a Google Sheet which will contain information about issues created in a specific GitHub repository.
-This template can be used to create a new row in a Google Sheet when a new Issue is opened on a specific GitHub repository.
+This sample can be used to create a new row in a Google Sheet when a new Issue is opened on a specific GitHub repository.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/github_issue_to_gsheet <newProjectName>`
 * GitHub Account
 * Google Cloud Platform account